Ratchet & Clank (2002 video game): Plot

-In a warbot factory on planet Quartu, a defective but intelligent robot escapes and crash-lands on Veldin, the homeworld of the mechanic Ratchet (Mikey Kelley) (a feline-like humanoid known as a Lombax).
-After awaking, the robot, nicknamed "Clank" (David Kaye), reveals to Ratchet that he is on a mission to stop Chairman Drek (Kevin Michael Richardson), a corrupt Blargian business tycoon who harvests inhabited planets to create a new one for his race, the Blarg, due to theirs having been overpopulated and severely polluted.
+In a warbot factory on planet Quartu, a defective but intelligent robot escapes and crash-lands on Veldin, the homeworld of the mechanic Ratchet (Mikey Kelley), a feline-like humanoid known as a Lombax.
+After regaining consciousness, the robot, nicknamed Clank (David Kaye), reveals to Ratchet that he is on a mission to stop Chairman Alonzo Drek (Kevin Michael Richardson), a corrupt Blargian business magnate who harvests inhabited planets to create a new one for his race, the Blarg, due to theirs having been overpopulated and severely polluted.
 However, by doing so, the selected planets are destroyed in the process.
-Clank offered to start Ratchet's ship using a robotic ignition system, and in exchange, Ratchet agreed to take him to the planet presented in the infobot Clank obtained from Quartu.
+Clank offers to start Ratchet's ship using his robotic ignition system, and in exchange, Ratchet agrees to take him to the planet Novalis presented in the infobot.
 Joining forces, the two take out several of Drek's operations one-by-one while gathering gradual information on his plans.
-This move enrages Drek, who launches a manhunt for the duo.
+These moves enrage Drek, who launches a manhunt for the duo.

-Ratchet and Clank seek to enlist the help of Captain Qwark (Jim Ward), the Solana Galaxy's most popular superhero/celebrity.
-Once Ratchet and Clank locate Qwark in his trailer on Planet Rilgar, they agree to meet at Qwark's private headquarters on Umbris.
-After surviving his obstacle course, Ratchet and Clank are betrayed by Qwark, who reveals that he was working for Drek the entire time as a highly paid spokesperson for the Chairman's new planet.
+Ratchet and Clank seek to enlist the help of Captain Qwark (Jim Ward), the Solana Galaxy's most popular superhero and celebrity.
+Once Ratchet and Clank locate Qwark in his trailer on Planet Rilgar, they agree to meet him at Qwark's private headquarters on Umbris.
+After surviving his obstacle course, Ratchet and Clank discover that they are betrayed by Qwark, who reveals that he has been working for Drek the entire time as a highly paid spokesperson for Drek's new planet.
 Qwark leaves the duo to die in the lair of a Blargian Snagglebeast, which is easily dispatched by Ratchet.
 Determined on getting revenge for Qwark's deception, a bitter Ratchet liberates more Blarg-conquered planets, eventually coming across a Blargian moonbase.
-Qwark, attempting to make sure that the duo does not interfere in Drek's plans, engages them in a grueling space battle that ends with Qwark being shot down and Ratchet and Clank leaving in satisfaction, their vengeance finally laid to rest.
+Qwark, attempting to make sure that the duo does not interfere in Drek's plans, engages them in a grueling space battle that ends with Qwark being shot down and Ratchet and Clank travelling to the planet where he crashed, their vengeance finally laid to rest and Ratchet finally motivated to actually help after seeing the destruction of the planet by Drek's force.